Sexy Durga: Reception

 Since the first screening as a work in progress film in the NFDC film Bazaar in Goa, the film has received good reviews from the viewers.
 Critic Gautaman Bhaskaran wrote in Hindustan Times "that was arguably one of the finest movies that this writer saw here".
-Baradwaj Rangan of Film Companion South wrote "Sasidharan likes games.
+Baradwaj Rangan of Film Companion South wrote: "Sasidharan likes games.
 In S Durga, the games are metaphorical, about the way we “toy” with others.
-But in both films, these games start out as “fun” (though not for everyone), and end up revealing the ugliness inside the players, who are but a microcosm of a patriarchal society.
+In both films, these games start out as “fun” (though not for everyone), and end up revealing the ugliness inside the players, who are but a microcosm of a patriarchal society.
 These are, essentially, power games, with the strong preying on the weak.
 The strength comes from privilege (caste, class, gender, religious majoritarianism).
 The weakness rises from these very factors, but from the other end of the spectrum."